John Hostettler

-In 2010, he was a Republican candidate for the open U.S. Senate seat in the state of Indiana held by retiring Senator Evan Bayh.
-On December 3, 2009, Hostettler announced his candidacy for the U.S. Senate, but lost the primary to former Senator Dan Coats.
+In 2010, he was a Republican candidate for Indiana's open U.S. Senate seat being vacated by the retiring Evan Bayh, but lost the primary to former U.S. Senator Dan Coats, denying Hostettler a rematch with Ellsworth in the general election for Senate.

+In February 2024, Hostettler announced he was running for his former house seat in 2024.
+He lost the Republican primary to Mark Messmer.

 Early life

-Hostettler (pronounced HOH-stet-luhr) was born in Evansville, as the eighth of ten children.
+Hostettler was born in Evansville, Indiana, the eighth of ten children.
 He is of Swiss German and Irish descent.
 He grew up in rural Posey County near the Ohio and Wabash rivers.

-After graduating from North Posey High School in 1979, he enrolled in Rose-Hulman Institute of Technology in Terre Haute, Indiana.
+After graduating from North Posey High School in 1979, he enrolled in Rose–Hulman Institute of Technology in Terre Haute, Indiana.
 He graduated with a Bachelor of Science in Mechanical Engineering (BSME) in 1983.

 Later that year, Hostettler married his high school sweetheart, Elizabeth Ann Hamman.
 They live in Blairsville, an unincorporated suburban community near Evansville, and have four children.
 He is a longtime member and former deacon of Westwood General Baptist Church (formerly Twelfth Avenue General Baptist Church) in Evansville.

 Prior to his service in Congress, Hostettler was a power plant performance engineer with Southern Indiana Gas & Electric Company (SIGECO, now part of Vectren); he received his PE license during his tenure.